CHEM 240 - Introduction to Bioanalytical Chemistry (Spring 2008)

 Course objectives: CHEM 240 introduces fundamental concepts of analytical chemistry, thermodynamics, and kinetics with the goal of providing the background necessary for working biologists, and is intended exclusively for biology majors.
 Major analytical topics that are covered include acid-base chemistry, titrations, spectroscopy, redox reactions and electrochemistry, and chromatography.

-Missed exams, quizzes, late homework: I will permit make-up exams and quizzes only for students with a legitimate, urgent excuse who have contacted me prior to the exam or quiz.
-I reserve the right to deduct points from homework that is turned in late
+Missed exams, quizzes, late homework: I will permit make-up exams only for students with a legitimate, urgent excuse who have contacted me prior to the exam or quiz.
+There will be no makeup quizzes.
+I reserve the right to deduct points from homework that is turned in late.

 For further course information, consult the course website.